Pre-school to entering 1st-grade units are made up of coed groups with gender-appropriate counselors in each group.

 Camp is a place where we find a special community and unique connections to others and where we can also connect deeper with ourselves.
 As our campers grow up and enter the “real world”, we know they take with them the life skills, experience, and confidence that is gained at summer camp.

-Our Preschool – 2nd grade and 6th – 10-grade units consist of coed groups.
-3rd – 5th-grade units consist of same-gender groups.
+Our Preschool – 4th grade and 6th – 10-grade units consist of coed groups.
+Currently, our 5th graders are separated by gender.